Site last updated: 15 January 2021

 - a once off admission fee of R150.

 Note that in order to finalise admissions, only the original SASAMS printed out TRANSFER FORM and Final Report will be accepted when school reopens – parents to provide these documents before school commences for the learners on 27 January 2021.
 Interested parents now have ample time to obtain the SASAMS printed out TRANSFER FORM from schools as the SMT members are expected to be at school from 25 January 2021

-Internal school Circular Notice 12/20 has been issued to learners who are attending school as per the alternate day schedule.
+Internal school Circular Notice 14/20 has been issued with the end of year reports.
 The circular is available here.